devleaks/divelog/README.md

 "15/09/2013","15:45","Vodelée","36","38","1","vodelée","rackham, Ann","Belle plongée"
 ```

 Avoid depth and duration decimal fraction.
 Import may fail depending on your global PHP local settings for data/number format.

 Dive date and site are mandatory.
 All other fields are optional.

-## Interface to event_calendar Modules ##
+## Interface to event_calendar Module ##

 Event_calendar is a general purpose event and calendar module.
 It allows users to add new events or register (partcipate) to existing ones.